jeffmillard/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk lattice_compare_weekdays_and_weekends](./PA1_template_files/figure-html/lattice_compare_weekdays_and_weekends.png)

-Thus, it seems that the test subject sleeps in on the weekends, but has a generally higher level of activity throughout the day.
+Thus, it seems that the test subject sleeps in a little later on the weekends, but has a generally higher level of activity throughout the day.

 ### Finished!